ultron682/ultron682/README.md

 ---

 <h4 align="left">About Me</h4>
 <p>- 🧰 I have been working with ASP.NET for several years and am currently working as a freelancer.
-More recently, I've been learning to develop backend applications especially based on Java.</p>
+Recently, I've been focusing on developing backend applications, particularly using Java.</p>
 <p>- 📈 I am starting my master's degree in computer science at Lublin University of Technology.</p>

 ---